kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/specification.md

 ### 2.4 - Records for a Multicluster Headless Service

 #### 2.4.1 - `A`/`AAAA` Records

+_Note: This section refers to `A` and `AAAA` record requirements.
+For Service objects that have dual-stack networking enabled, both `A` and `AAAA` records must be created to cover both IPv4 and IPv6 assigned pod IPs._

 Given a headless Service named `<service>` in Namespace `<ns>` that has been exported via a name-mapped ServiceExport with name `<service>`, for each _ready_ endpoint accessible across the cluster set with the IPv4 address `<endpoint-ip>` the following records must exist.